Campus Visit FAQs

 The Office of Recruitment welcomes groups of students to campus.
 However, these tours are structured a little differently.

 At this time, we do not offer guided tours for elementary or middle school groups.
 We do encourage you to explore campus on your own and observe what life in a university setting is like.
-Follow this link for more information about Elementary and Middle School Visits.
+Visit the Elementary and Middle School Visits page for more information.

 We welcome high school groups and organizations to visit campus.
-Follow this link to register for a High School Group Visit.
+Visit the High School Group Visit page for more information.